Maryborough Military & Colonial Museum

 An extremely fortunate acquisition for the Museum is the significant medal group and memorabilia to Lieutenant Colonel (later Colonel) Richard Courtney, CO of the 14 Bn at Gallipoli.
 Courtney's Post at Gallipoli was named after this soldier who served on Gallipoli from 26th April to the 30th May when he was sent to hospital at Malta suffering with 'heart strain'.

 With the medal group there is a massive amount of letters, photos, certificates and other memorabilia covering his service from 1883 until his early death in 1919.
-Courtney was commanding the Battalion during the massive Turkish attack on the morning of the 19th May when the main thrust of the attack was against Quinn's and Courtney's Posts.
+Courtney was commanding the battalion during the massive Turkish attack on the morning of the 19th May when the main thrust of the attack was against Quinn's and Courtney's Posts.

 Roughly 3,000 Turks were killed with the 14th Battalion expending 23,000 rounds of ammunition in the few hours of the attack.